 The market for aerial videography is growing.
 According to the National Association of REALTORS® (NAR), 73% of homeowners say that they are more likely to list with a real estate agent who uses aerial photography and video to market their home.

 However, surprisingly only 9% of agents actually employ videos in their listings.
 According to MLS statistics, homes with aerial images sold almost 70% quicker than homes with standard or still images.
 This suggests there are significant opportunities for drone business in the residential real estate market.
+For more information on this opportunity see our article “Make Money In Real Estate With Drone Photography “

 Commercial Real Estate

 While there are many potential applications for drone photography in commercial real estate, we’ve found all of our drone business has been for commercial shopping centers.
 Drone videography offers a unique perspective that can show off the mall’s features in a way that traditional advertising methods cannot.
-Drone footage can capture the scale of the mall, as well as the layout and design of the space.
+Aerial footage can capture the scale of the mall, as well as the layout and design of the space.
 Drone photography can also highlight special features or promotions that may be taking place at the mall.

 A new and exciting application for drone footage is to create interactive virtual tours.